Our team of physicians, nurses, technologists, and support staff provide leading neuromuscular care to patients from all across British Columbia.

 Co-Director, Neuromuscular Fellowship Program

 Dr. Shahin Khayambashi grew up in North Vancouver and completed his BSc and MD at the University of British Columbia.
 He then completed a 5-year Adult Neurology residency at the University of Manitoba in Winnipeg.
 This was followed by a 1-year Clinical Neuromuscular fellowship at the University of Calgary with an added focus on nerve and muscle ultrasound.
+His researchinterests include sonographic characterizations of various peripheral nerve disorders.
+Dr. Khayambashi is also passionate about medical education with particular focus on Neuromuscular and Ultrasound education.

 Dr Charles Krieger is a neuromuscular physician with an interest in the disease amyotrophic lateral sclerosis.
 More specifically, he is interested in the connections (synapses) between nerve cells and muscle and how specialized nerve cells (motor neurons) control muscle in health and in disease.
-In addition to his work in the Neuromuscular Diseases Unit he is also a Professor in Biomedical Physiology
+In addition to his work in the Neuromuscular Diseases Unit he is also a Professor in Biomedical Physiology and Kinesiology at Simon Fraser University in Burnaby and a physician in the ALS Clinic which is currently at GF Strong Hospital.

 MDCM, FRCPC